 Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Governor's Office of Energy Development with their certification stamp.
 Do not send this form with your return.
-Keep the form and all related documents with your records.
+Keep the form and all related documents with your records to provide the Tax Commission upon request.

-Governor's Office of Energy Development (OED) PO Box 144845 Salt Lake City, UT 84114 801-538-8662 energy.utah.gov/renewabletaxcredit
+Governor's Office of Energy Development (OED) PO Box 144845 Salt Lake City, UT 84114 801-538-8732 or 801-538-8682 energy.utah.gov/renewabletaxcredit